nakulmitra/gitOperations/README.md

 # Step 7: Add files to staging area
 $ git add .

-Above command is used to add all the files to staging area
+Above command is used to add all the files to staging area.

 ![](GitImg/gitAdd.PNG)